MeetDalwadi/HandSpeak/Readme.md

 # HandSpeak - Sign Language Communication System

+## 👨‍💻 Team Members

+This project was collaboratively developed by the following team members as part of CVMU Hackathon 3.0:

+- Meet Dalwadi
+- Harsh Jingar
+- Raj Patel

+All members contributed equally to the planning, development, and execution of the project.

 HandSpeak is a comprehensive platform designed to bridge the communication gap between the deaf/mute community and others through Sign Language.
 The system uses advanced Computer Vision and Deep Learning techniques to facilitate seamless communication.

 ## Problem